 Roof Care: Protect the Roof That Protects You

 Roofing experts from https://theelizabethroofers.com/ tell us there are steps we can take that will keep our roofs looking and performing better, longer.
-Here, we share tips—some obvious, some just shy of “classified information,” why not try this out?
+Here, we share tips—some obvious, some just shy of “classified information,” why not try them out?

 - Keep foot traffic on the roof to a minimum.
 Shingles depend on the granules molded into their surface during manufacturing.
 Foot traffic, especially on a sloped roof, dislodges some of that protective surface.
 Make sure there’s no unessential traffic on your roof, and if a satellite dish technician or chimney or gutter guy must go up there, ask them to wear minimally destructive footwear.

 - Watch for collecting leaves and other tree debris in the “valleys” of your roof and have a professional remove them if necessary.
 Leaf buildup can lead to roof leaks, as you can read more here, and decomposing material makes for ugly tannin stains.
 If you have a maintenance contract with your residential roofing contractor, removal of this debris should be included.

 - Gutter cleaning is important.
 Clogged gutters cause water to back up, possibly seeping under shingles and causing leaks that damage walls.
 Have gutters checked and cleaned twice a year, or as necessary, to keep runoff flowing freely.
 Consider screening to keep out leaves, “pinwheels,” and other tree materials.

 - Do not allow your shingle roof to be “power washed.”
 High-pressure washing strips the roof of material that is key to its longevity.
 Fungus and mold can be safely removed by what is termed “soft washing,” a service some roofer contractors gauteng offer.